zd3nik/SubSim/protocol.md

                       |  Exactly one of these messages is sent per object (per player that
                       |  discovered the object), even if the player activated multiple sonar
                       |  scans within range of the object.
+                      |
+                      |  NOTE: If multiple objects are in the same square they will appear as
+                      |        one object to sonar.
+And the approximate size will be the sum
+                      |        of all the objects.
+For example, if 2 objects of size 20 are
+                      |        in the same square sonar will see them as 1 object of size 40.
+                      |
     ------------------|---------------------------------------------------------------------------
     T|tn|X|Y|damage   |  One of these messages will be sent, at the end of a turn, for each
                       |  torpedo detonation that inflicted damage on one or more enemies during